- How are gastrointestinal carcinoid tumors treated?

 This technique combines embolization with radiation therapy and is used to treat liver metastases.
 Embolization reduces blood flow to the cancer cells by blocking the artery feeding the area of the liver containing the tumor.
 This artery is a branch of the hepatic artery, the artery that feeds the liver.
 Blood flow is blocked (or reduced) by injecting materials that plug up the artery.
 Most of the healthy liver cells will not be affected because they get their blood supply from another blood vessel (the portal vein).

 In this procedure a catheter is put into an artery in the inner thigh and threaded up into the liver.
 A dye is usually injected into the bloodstream at the same time to allow the doctor to monitor the path of the catheter via angiography, a special type of x-ray.
 Once the catheter is in place, small particles called microspheres are injected into the artery to plug it up.

-In radioembolization, the microspheres are attached to a radioactive element called yttrium-90 (or 90Y) are used (some brand names for these beads include TheraSphere® and SIR-Spheres®).
+In radioembolization, microspheres that are attached to a radioactive element called yttrium-90 (or 90Y) are used (some brand names for these beads include TheraSphere® and SIR-Spheres®).
 After they are injected, the beads travel in the liver blood vessels until they get stuck in small blood vessels near the tumor.
 There they give off radioactivity for a short while, killing tumor cells.
 The radiation travels a very short distance, so its effects are limited mainly to the tumor.